 Q. Will I have free internet access in my room in the International House?

 A. Yes, you can use Free Wi-Fi access there.
+However, its quality is not 100% guaranteed (best-effort service).

 Q. Should I learn Japanese before coming?